 If you are following a semi-trailer truck and notice its intention to turn right, do not pass the truck.
 Allow it to make the turn.
 Otherwise, your vehicle may become squeezed as you attempt to pass.

 If you’ve been injured in a trucking accident, you may be facing a long recovery from your injuries as well as mounting medical bills.
 You need a strong advocate who knows how to negotiate a favorable settlement with a powerful insurance company on your behalf.
-An experienced South Carolina truck accident attorney from our team at McGowan, Hood & Felder, LLC can help you recover the damages to which you are entitled.
+An experienced South Carolina truck accident attorney from our team at McGowan, Hood, Felder & Phillips, LLC can help you recover the damages to which you are entitled.
 To set up a free consultation, call us today at 803-327-7800 or complete our contact form.